Advertise with Us!

 - Service Discovery – Provides the way for publishing as well as finding web services over the Web.
 It includes UDDI.

-Q: Do you know what the XML-RPC protocol is?
+Question: Do you know what the XML-RPC protocol is?
 Explain its features.

-A: The XML-RPC is a remote procedure call responsible for calling a function or procedure available on a remote computer.
+Answer: The XML-RPC is a remote procedure call responsible for calling a function or procedure available on a remote computer.
 In other words, the XML-RPC is a simple protocol capable of performing RPCs by means of XML messaging.

 In addition to establishing connections among a variety of computers, the XML-RPC serves as an excellent tool for connecting distinct environments.
 Following are the various features of the XML-RPC protocol: